FilippoRanza/rmd/docs/README.md

 ```bash
 rmd --older 2y4M5d
 ```
-will remove in the current directory, and recursivelly in all sub directories, file with a last access time equal or before *2 year, 4 month and 5 days* in the past from the time when the program is run.
+will remove in the current directory, and recursively in all sub directories, file with a last access time equal or before *2 year, 4 month and 5 days* in the past from the time when the program is run.

 ```bash
 rmd --newer '4h+30m'
 ```
-will remove in the current directory, and recursivelly in all sub directories, file with a last access time equal or after *4 hour and 30 minutes* in the past from the time when the program is run.
+will remove in the current directory, and recursively in all sub directories, file with a last access time equal or after *4 hour and 30 minutes* in the past from the time when the program is run.